+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The binding elements are documented and monitored on an ongoing basis.
 Separately, NAM has risk management processes in place to control financial and regulatory risk and ensure appropriate escalation of any potential issues within a clear governance structure.